weareblahs/WSAUtilities/README.md

 ## TODO: Fixes and Improvements
  - ~~Turn Windows Features On or Off in batch script (WSAInstall)~~ Now uses DISM to turn it on.
  - curl: https://store.rg-adguard.net/api/GetFiles (POST?) and get MSIX URL.
 Currently guiding users who uses this script to copy the link from https://store.rg-adguard.net/.
-(WSAInstall)
+(InstallWSA)
    - ~~Using a mirror on Google Drive / s-ul.eu could work on this case?~~ Mirror option added (WSAMirror)
  - ~~Check if using Windows 11.
 Accepting versions starting `22*.*`~~ See v0.0.6.
-Added checks before running WSATools as launcher.
+Added checks before running WSAUtilities as launcher.
 See [here](https://dev.to/weareblahs/i-found-it-the-most-complex-way-to-check-operating-system-build-number-before-running-an-batch-script-1cmc) for explaination.
-(WSAToolsLauncher)
+(WSAUtilitiesLauncher)
  - ~~XAPK Installation~~ See v0.0.3 for initial version.
 (InstallXAPK)
  - Screenshot does not work at this moment as it returns white screen on output PNG file (Screenshot / ScreenshotDT)
  - Multilanguage
  - Installation falied for other packages other than the main one (InstallXAPK)
  - Install Aurora + Microsoft Launcher post-install (InstallWSA / InstallWSAMirror / ~~Standalone Script~~)、
- - Migrate all config stuffs to `WSAtools.inf`
+ - Migrate all config stuffs to `WSAUtilities.inf`